Why do we each have unique microbiomes? What are the consequences of individuality for therapeutic design?

 - Enable strong inferences and clear answers by gathering the highest quality data

-- Choose approaches that are complex as required, but no more complex
+- Choose approaches that are as complex as required, but no more complex